dfelinto/blender-manual/manual/editors/clip/display/clip_display.rst

    Names and status for selected tracks are displayed.

 3D Markers
-   Shows the markers after solving the movie clip, Therefor the solved position of each track is projected back to the movie clip and displayed as a small point.
+   Shows the markers after solving the movie clip.
+Therefor the solved position of each track is projected back to the movie clip and displayed as a small point.
    The color of the point depends on the distance between the projected coordinate and the original coordinate: if they are close enough, the point is green, otherwise it will be red.